20th December 2021 - 6 min read

 Although the government is releasing BR1M handouts earlier; the amount is but a pittance when held up against the cost of starting over.
 They have also pledged to rebuild homes for some flood victims in safer areas but this will be limited to particular residents and will only cover the cost of a new home; not its contents.
 Cars were also lost in the flood; some of which may still be under loan.
 Imagine trying to replace everything in your home and your car in one go.
 It’s a monumental task for anyone.

 A villager salvaging what he can from his home in Kelantan.
-Picture rights: the Malaysian Insider.
+Image: The Malaysian Insider.

 PIAM released a statement today saying they are ready to pay if flood is included as a peril in your insurance policy (gee, thanks PIAM but that’s kind of a given isn’t it, considering that’s what we agreed on and paid for?) so for those who’ve taken insurance policies on their cars and homes; they might be looking to their insurers to help with this burden; but do their policies cover it?

-From our research, we've found that most homeowner's insurance in Malaysia will cover your home and/or it's contents against loss caused by flood; a situation very different from the US or in the case of car insurance.
+From our research, we’ve found that most homeowner’s insurance in Malaysia will cover your home and/or its contents against losses caused by flood; a situation very different from the US or in the case of car insurance.
 However, there is a difference between a homeowner and householder policy which will then decide what you are able to claim in the event of a flood.

 From perusing documents related to a homeowner’s policy (or houseowner policy as used by some insurance companies); this is the policy which only covers damage to the structure of the building and not the contents of your home.
 Of course, the damage can be caused by anything from floods to a wayward vehicle ramming into your home.

-If you own the home you are living in; many would recommend that you buy both a Homeowner and a Householder policy but if you haven't; you will need to check your policy to see which one you do have.
+If you own the home you are living in; many would recommend that you buy both a Homeowner and a Householder policy but if you haven’t, you will need to check your policy to see which one you do own.
 However, some insurance companies are offering full coverage equivalent to both policies in one insurance plan.

 The name may differ from one insurance company to the next but the gist is the same: a home insurance policy combines the coverage of a homeowner and householder policy; covering you for damage done both to the structure and the contents of the home.
 Of course, premiums for the combined product will be higher than taking just one or the other.

 The situation for car insurance, however, is not so fortunate.
-According to most policies in the market; even comprehensive car insurance does not protect your vehicle against damage caused by flooding.
-Flood coverage is an additional feature for which you will have to pay an additional premium for when you sign up.
-You'll have to dig up your car insurance policy to see if you've paid for that additional coverage.
+According to most policies in the market, even comprehensive car insurance does not protect your vehicle against damage caused by flooding.
+Flood coverage is an additional feature for which you will have to pay an additional premium for when you sign up, similar to windshield crack protection.
+You’ll have to dig up your car insurance policy to see if you’ve paid for that additional coverage.